dimitri-nicolo/calico/visibility/packetcapture.md

   apiGroup: rbac.authorization.k8s.io
 ```

-In order to allow user jane to access the capture files generated for a specific namespace, a role/role binding similar to the one below can be used:
+In order to allow user jane to access (retrieve and delete) the capture files generated for a specific namespace, a role/role binding similar to the one below can be used:

 ```
 apiVersion: rbac.authorization.k8s.io/v1